Yuval Naim: Managerial career

 After retiring Naim was appointed manager of Maccabi Ramat Amidar and has recorded success in his first season as the team promoted to the Liga Artzit division.
 Naim went on to manage Amidar for three more years, and after the merger of Hakoah Tel Aviv and Maccabi Ramat Amidar, in summer of 2005 he served as the scout of the new merged club Hakoah Amidar Ramat Gan.

 After seven rounds in the 2005–06 season, he became the manager of a childhood club, Hapoel Ramat Gan, and managed to keep the team in the Liga Artzit despite a gap of 13 points from the relegation zone.
 The following season he helped promoted the team to Liga Leumit, and in 2009 under his guidance they were promoted to the Israeli Premier League after 19 years absence.
 The 2009–10 season, the team finished in the 14th place and ended up played in the Relegation Play-off match against Hapoel Kfar Saba of Liga Leumit, where they won.

 In the Summer of 2010, Naim left Hapoel Ramat Gan and moved to Bnei Sakhnin but after several weeks he was sacked from the team before beginning of the season.
 He then appointed manager of Hapoel Petah Tikva and in April 2011, after an ongoing dispute with Tomer Sinai, one of the club owners, he was sacked from the club.

 In June 2011, he was arrested together with his friend Ben Cohen, as part of police investigation, on suspicion of blackmail threats of Gal Hazor, Hapoel Petah Tikva club owner.

 On 17 August 2011, Naim was appointed manager of Beitar Jerusalem.

 On 31 January 2013, Naim was appointed manager of Hapoel Acre.

 In July 2014, Naim was appointed manager of Hapoel Ashkelon.
 In his first season with the club he won promotion as the Liga Alef champion.
 The following season he finished with Ashkelon as the runner up of Liga Leumit and won promotion to the Premier League.

 Personal life

 Naim is of a Tunisian-Jewish descent.
+His niece, May Naim, was murdered during the Nova music festival massacre.